web-platform-tests/rfcs/rfcs/additional_cypto_cbor_libs.md

 Users of these libraries may need to update them from time to time if new functionality or fixes are required.
 This is likely not a big risk.

-The HPKE library proposed may require inclusion some other dependent libraries and uses deno to build into a single JavaScript file.
-Perhaps we can build it in ways similar to other web-platform-tests.
+The HPKE library proposed may require inclusion of some other dependent libraries and uses deno to build into a single JavaScript file.
+Perhaps it's simplest to commit the single transpiled JavaScript file.